-One wouldn’t expect much by way of amenities in third class on the Titanic, but packing ten people into each cabin wasn’t even the least of their troubles.
+One wouldn’t expect much by way of amenities in third class on the Titanic, but packing 10 people into each cabin wasn’t even the least of their troubles.
 If you can believe it, the 700 passengers on the bottom deck had to share just two bathtubs, according to Nat Geo Kids.

 While third class didn’t have the same riches as the upper decks, according to Titanic: The Artifact Exhibition, White Star Line’s accommodations in steerage were still better than on most ships at the time.
 Third class passengers socialized in a general room and also had access to a nursery and lounge.
 Food, though basic, was plentiful, a novelty of third class travel back in the day.

 There were passengers who brought their pets along for the journey.
 Ann Elizabeth Isham, one of only four female first-class passengers who perished in the sinking, died because she refused to abandon her Great Dane as the ship went down.
-Check out these famous animals that changed history.

 It’s five o’clock somewhere

 There was no shortage of alcohol on board the Titanic.
 According to the website TitanicFacts, the ship set sail stocked with 15,000 bottles of beer, 1,000 bottles of wine, and 850 bottles of liquor.
 And for the men who enjoyed lounging in the smoking room, there were reportedly 8,000 cigars.
-Now, check out 10 more things you didn’t know about the Titanic.